Percival33/templating/README.md

 Replace `{name_of_your_data.json_file}` with the name of your JSON file (without the `.json` extension).

 4. That's it!
-Your rendered template will be output as a new JavaScript file.
+Your rendered template will be output as a new JavaScript file in `output` directory

 Feel free to clone this repository and experiment with your own data and templates!